primer/react-template/README.md

 #### Any other error

-Please open an issue or ping `@dfosco` on Slack!
+Please open an issue or send a message on `#primer` in Slack (staff only).
 This repository is built to be a simple prototyping experience for designers and other non-developers.
-If it doesn't work out of the box, **the template is wrong, not you**.
-Let's fix it together 🙂
+If it doesn't work out of the box, **the template is wrong, not you** -- please reach and the Primer team will help!